ebpf-io/ebpf.io-website/src/posts/2021-05-03/index.md

       hooks that eBPF programs can use to attach to the entry and the exit of functions, including other eBPF programs, and inspects the packets before and after they are processed by the XDP program.
-The tool provides a command-line interface, and also led to the improvement of a component of the PcapNG capture format.
-WireShark v3.4.0 and older can already benefit from those changes, with new filters to show packets for which the XDP program returned a specific action code or packets coming from a specific interface queue.
+The tool provides a command-line interface, and also led to improvements of the PcapNG capture format.
+WireShark v3.4.0 and newer can already benefit from those changes, with new filters to show packets for which the XDP program returned a specific action code or packets coming from a specific interface queue.
     * [_Always present type information thanks to BPF: BTF_](https://devconfcz2021.sched.com/event/gmLF/always-present-type-information-thanks-to-bpf-btf),
       ([video](https://www.youtube.com/watch?v=fX6_xHldTjU&list=PLU1vS0speL2YQ9WXMnY-glVErAIsTsSAl&index=16),
       [slides](http://vger.kernel.org/~acme/bpf/devconf.cz-2021-Always-present-type-information-thanks-to-BPF-BTF/)),